vypivshiy/scrape-schema/docs/fields/custom.md

 ## Create new field
-Also, you can create your field based on `BaseField` and `BaseConfigField` (MetaField required for configuration parser backend)
+Also, you can create your field based on `BaseField` and `BaseConfigField` (BaseFieldConfig required for configuration parser backend)

 Optionally, to use the library features, pass the following parameters to the constructor: